0xBarro/Near-Voting/README.md

 # Defi Wishlist
-This app allows to create a wishlist of items you want, and then contribute to other peoples gifts and receive contributions.
+This app allows to create a wishlist, and then contribute to other peoples gifts and receive contributions.

-The app is hosted here:

 # Usage
 To use the app it is first necessary to login with a near wallet.

 There are 4 Tabs on the page, each described below.

 ### My Wishlist